 The PositionServo is placed in velocity mode with internal reference through the relevant variables at the start of the program.
 The drive must be in velocity mode for the program to be able to apply speed limits.
 The program uses IREF (internal reference) as its velocity reference when in internal velocity mode.
 Therefore, AIN1 is transferred to IREF within the main program loop.
 Since AIN1 is represented in volts and IREF in RPS (revolutions per second), AIN1 must be scaled before it can be applied to IREF.

-This program uses the analog scaling entered in the MotionView Parameter as this allows the customer to make parametric changes to the scaling from within MotionView without having to alter the user program.
+uses the analog scaling entered in the MotionView Parameter as this allows the customer to make parametric changes to the scaling from within MotionView without having to alter the user program.
 The program applies any offset to AIN1 as entered into the MotionView parameter in the same way as for scaling.
 Lastly, the program applies a dead-band in RPS before the calculated velocity is transferred to the IREF variable and output to the motor.

 To control the torque, the program writes to the drive nominal current limit parameter, and also to the two peak value current limit parameters (for 8kHz and 16kHz output frequency).
 The peak current limits must be set equal to the nominal current limit to prevent the drive from trying to use its peak currents and creating step changes in the torque control.
 Torque control reference is input on Analog Input 2.
 AIN2 values are represented in volts, which must be scaled before it can be applied to the current limit parameters.